Skip to main content

 Mandat de recherche (Search Mandate)

-Contract between property hunter and client, defining search criteria, duration and fees.
-Mandatory and regulated by law.
+The contract between property hunter and client, setting out the brief, the duration and the fees.
+Required by law.

 Marge de négociation

-Gap between asking price and actual sale price.
-In Paris, currently 5-8% on average.
+The gap between the asking price and the agreed sale price.
+In Paris, currently 5 to 8% on average.

 N